Body and Dash-Mounted Cameras | Evidence and Public Records

-A Brief History on Cameras in Police Work
+A Brief History of Cameras in Police Work

-Dash Cameras have a long history in law enforcement and have been instrumental in seeking judgement in an array of criminal cases.
+Dash Cameras have a long history in law enforcement and have been instrumental in seeking judgment in an array of criminal cases.
 Their place in law enforcement is well cemented, and not many people would argue against them.
-But, they have an advantage that body worn cameras don’t have.
+But, they have an advantage that body-worn cameras don’t have.
 They are relatively stationary.
-True a dash camera can be panned from one angle to another, at the front windshield of a patrol vehicle, but most likely, it’s videotaping at the absolute front of the vehicle, mostly in attempt to capture traffic stops, collision scenes, and many other traffic-related incidents.
+True a dash camera can be panned from one angle to another, at the front windshield of a patrol vehicle, but most likely, it’s videotaping at the absolute front of the vehicle, mostly in an attempt to capture traffic stops, collision scenes, and many other traffic-related incidents.

 And because of that simplicity, and perspective of seeing all parties involved, it’s quite easy to see how people become fully attached in their opinions and ideas to the stationary camera.
 And while this has become commonplace among those that are uneducated in police work, the next evolution in that line of thinking is equally, if not more dangerous.

 The year prior to the study netted 24 citizen complaints.
-The year of the study, only three complaints were generated.
+In the year of the study, only three complaints were generated.

-While the study was thorough, and well thought-out, the issue appears that it created a sterile environment.
+While the study was thorough and well-thought-out, the issue appears that it created a sterile environment.
 One of the findings of the report was that people tend to “adhere to social norms and change their conduct” when faced with a camera recording them.
-While it can be safely assumed that cameras will produce favorable behavior from a number of citizens, we really have to consider the time of this study, and compare it to the modern time.
+While it can be safely assumed that cameras will produce favorable behavior from a number of citizens, we really have to consider the time of this study and compare it to modern time.
 The study was a short four years ago, roughly.
 But so much in that time has changed, and the cameras themselves are proving something much different when it comes to how citizens behave in front of them, especially when interacting with police.

-The thing that made body worn cameras a definitive answer, due to their interactive nature, and the perspective has now become a hurdle.
-Chest-level perspective has been proven to not capture every detail that the officer wearing see’s in real time.
+The thing that made body-worn cameras a definitive answer, due to their interactive nature and perspective has now become a hurdle.
+Chest-level perspective has been proven to not capture every detail that the officer wearing sees in real-time.
 Case in point, the officer-involved shooting of Omarr Jackson in New Orleans on January 7, 2015.
-Jackson pulled a firearm out shot at the two officers who were chasing him, after he fled from an affected ‘Terry’ stop the officers made of him.
-And after the video came out a long discussion via the New York Times occurred, where Professor Seth Stoughton, a former police officer now teaching law at the University of South Carolina has pointed out through his work, is that the perspective the viewer holds prior to watching a video showing force used by an officer, is likely the same opinion you’ll hold after watching the video.
+Jackson pulled a firearm outshot at the two officers who were chasing him, after he fled from an affected ‘Terry’ stop the officers made of him.
+And after the video came out a long discussion via the New York Times occurred, was Professor Seth Stoughton, a former police officer now teaching law at the University of South Carolina has pointed out through his work, is that the perspective the viewer holds prior to watching a video showing force used by an officer is likely the same opinion you’ll hold after watching the video.
 Our perceptions will ultimately inform everything we think, and no video will change that perspective, no matter how much it challenges what we think we know.

 Be safe out there!